akeneo/pim-helpcenter/content/md/first-steps/manage-product-identifiers.md

 Here are some characteristics of this identifier:
 - The UUID is **not an attribute** but a technical identifier.
 Therefore, it won’t be displayed as a product value unlike the identifier attribute.
 - The UUID is **immutable**, meaning it can’t be modified or deleted after the product creation unlike the identifier attribute
-- The value of each UUID is unique in the PIM
+- The value of each UUID is unique in a PIM

 Every product must have a UUID assigned at the product creation.
 This can be done in 2 different ways:
 - A UUID is randomly assigned to a product in the PIM during the product creation